 What you need

-- A Figma link to the component
+- A component

 How to use